No breakthrough in Brexit talks, but some progress made

 “We have made progress on many, many difficult fields but the main ones all remain very much open,” she added, naming guarantees on a level playing field of fair competition as a key sticking point.
 “There is still a lot of work to do.”

-The issue of Northern Ireland has also come to the fore again, after Britain introduced its Internal Market Bill, which London admits would break international law.
+The issue of Northern Ireland has also come to the fore again, after Britain introduced its Internal Market Bill, which London admits would break international law by breaching some provisions relating to the sensitive Irish border it had agreed under the earlier divorce deal.

-Ireland’s prime minister, Micheal Martin, told an EU summit that Britain must respect arrangements for the sensitive Irish border it had agreed under its earlier divorce deal with the bloc after a fraught week.
+Ireland’s prime minister, Micheal Martin, told the summit that Britain must respect those arrangements.
+The EU insists there will be no trade deal if London undercuts the agreement.

 Referring to another major sticking point in the trade talks, Merkel also said the UK’s new deal on fisheries with Norway announced this week “shows... agreements can be found”.